The Nystr\"om method for convex loss functions: Abstract

 \section{Abstract}

-We study a natural extension of classical empirical risk minimization, where the hypothesis space is a random subspace of a given space.
-In particular, we consider possibly data dependent subspaces spanned by a random subset of the data, recovering as a special case Nystr\"om approaches for kernel methods.
-Considering random subspaces naturally leads to computational savings, but the question is whether the corresponding learning accuracy is degraded.
-These statistical-computational tradeoffs have been recently explored for the least squares loss and self-concordant loss functions, such as the logistic loss.
-Here, we work to extend these results to convex Lipschitz loss functions, that might not be smooth, such as the hinge loss used in support vector machines.
-This extension requires developing new proofs, that use different technical tools.
-Our main results show the existence of different settings, depending on how hard the learning problem is, for which computational efficiency can be improved with no loss in performance.
-Theoretical results are illustrated with simple numerical experiments.
+We investigate an extension of classical empirical risk minimization, where the hypothesis space consists of a random subspace within a given Hilbert space.
+Specifically, we examine the Nystr\"om method where the subspaces are defined by a random subset of the data.
+This approach recovers Nystr\"om approximations used in kernel methods as a specific case.
+Using random subspaces naturally leads to computational advantages, but a key question is whether it compromises the learning accuracy.
+Recently, the tradeoffs between statistics and computation have been explored for the square loss and self-concordant losses, such as the logistic loss.
+In this paper, we extend these analyses to general convex Lipschitz losses, which may lack smoothness, such as the hinge loss used in support vector machines.
+Our main results show the existence of various scenarios where computational gains can be achieved without sacrificing learning performance.
+When specialized to smooth loss functions, our analysis recovers most previous results.
+Moreover, it allows to consider classification problems and translate the surrogate risk bounds into classification error bounds.
+Indeed, this gives the opportunity to compare the effect of Nystr\"om approximations when combined with different loss functions such as the hinge or the square loss.